tholden/tholden.github.io/index.md

 [Working paper PDF](/assets/files/mfc3.pdf){: .btn .btn--danger}

+### Efficient simulation of DSGE models with inequality constraints
+**Revise & resubmit, Journal of Economic Dynamics and Control, lapsed.
+University of Surrey working paper (2012).**
+> This paper presents a fast, simple and intuitive algorithm for simulation of linear dynamic stochastic general equilibrium models with inequality constraints.
+The algorithm handles both the computation of impulse responses, and stochastic simulation, and can deal with arbitrarily many bounded variables.
+Furthermore, the algorithm is able to capture the precautionary motive associated with the risk of hitting such a bound.
+To illustrate the usefulness and efficiency of this algorithm we provide a variety of applications including to models incorporating a zero lower bound (ZLB) on nominal interest rates.
+Our procedure is much faster than comparable methods and can readily handle large models.
+We therefore expect this algorithm to be useful in a wide variety of applications.

+[Working paper PDF](/assets/files/HoldenPaetz.pdf){: .btn .btn--danger} [Working paper on RePEc](https://ideas.repec.org/p/sur/surrec/1612.html){: .btn .btn--info}

 ## Rough or Dormant Papers
 The papers below are either extremely rough, or are dormant (for now).
 There may still be something of interest in them.